razuf/apa/README.md

 Could be useful with [CubDB](https://github.com/lucaong/cubdb) (pure Elixir key/value database).

+## Cons

+Slower performance compared to original Elixir integer or float calculation (see raw performance tests).

+## Precision and Scale

+Some ideas come from Postgres and I extend that to be useful in Elixir:

+The 'precision' of an ApaNumber is the total count of significant digits in the whole number, that is, the number of digits to both sides of the decimal point.
+The 'scale' of an ApaNumber is the count of decimal digits in the fractional part, to the right of the decimal point So the number 123.456 has a precision of 6 and a scale of 3.
+Integers can be considered to have a scale of 0.

+### No explixit precision and no explicit scale

+All operations (except the division - see below) without any explicit precision or scale workes up to the implementation limit on elixir integer.
+An ApaNumber of this kind will not coerce input values to any particular scale.

+The division is limited in this case by the default scale value (see config), otherwise there will be very often huge nearly endless strings (f.e.
+10/3).
+If you need any higher precision/scale you could adjust the default value (see config) or use the precision and/or scale parameter for each operation.

 ## Features

   A list of supported and planned features (maybe incomplete)